iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 ### **Intro**

-Sometimes, we need to understand the idea of functions over a Finite Euclidean space better for the analysis part of algorithms in Optimizations.
-We list some important properties of functions that are relevant to non-smooth and convex optimizations.
-This file is a successor for the file [Closed, Proper, Level Bounded, Strong Convex](../../AMATH%20515%20Optimization%20Fundamentals/Basic%20Convexity/Closed,%20Proper,%20Level%20Bounded,%20Strong%20Convex.md), which was written for Prof Sasha's class.
+We need to understand the idea of functions over a Finite Euclidean space better for the analysis of optimization algorithms.
+This file has important properties of functions types relevant to non-smooth convex optimizations.
+It is a successor of [Closed, Proper, Level Bounded, Strong Convex](../../AMATH%20515%20Optimization%20Fundamentals/Basic%20Convexity/Closed,%20Proper,%20Level%20Bounded,%20Strong%20Convex.md), which was written when taking Prof Sasha's class (MATH 515) back in UW.

-To start we introduce one important modifications to the traditional concept of functions, which is useful for actual applications to optimization problems.
+To start, we introduce one important modifications to the traditional concept of functions to allow it takes the value of positive infinity.
 The concept of an *Augmented real function*.

 **Def | The Augmented Real Functions**
 > $f: \mathbb{R}^n\mapsto \overline{\mathbb{R}}$ is an augmented real function.

 **Commentary**

 The $\overline{\mathbb{R}}$, is $\mathbb{R}\cup \{\pm\infty\}$.
 Such a definition of functions allows for function that models the constrained optimization problems.
-More specifically, function such as the indicator function of a set $Q$.
+Functions that models feasibility such as the indicator function of a set $Q$.

 Read [Augmented Reals](Augmented%20Reals.md) for arithmetic rules.
-Here is a list of topics that are helpful for understanding the basics:
+Here is a list of topics that are helpful for understanding the basics geometry of these type of functions.

 * [Epigraph, Level Sets](Epigraph,%20Level%20Sets.md), this describes the geometry of the function.
 * [Lower Semi-Continuous](Lower%20Semi-Continuous.md), this put some lower bound on all limit point on the function.